miloscomplex/pair-programming-challenges-061520/01-ruby-objects-build-a-sandwich/README.md

 # Build a Sandwich

 Work with  your partner in `sandwich.rb` to build the deliverables.
-To get started, have everyone `fork` and `clone` the pair programming challenges repository.
+To get started, have everyone `clone` the pair programming challenges repository.
 Navigate with `cd` into `01-ruby-objects-build-a-sandwich` and try to run the file with `ruby sandwich.rb`.

 Important: This challenge doesn't have tests so you'll need to manually test your work using `pry`.